Paws of Fury: The Legend of Hank: Plot

-Jimbo, meanwhile, attempts to storm Ika Chu's palace in hopes to free Sumo, who was captured by Ika Chu's henchmen.
+Jimbo attempts to storm Ika Chu's palace in hopes to free Sumo, who was captured by Ika Chu's henchmen.
 Hank returns in order to help him out.
 Upon hearing about Sumo's escape, Ika Chu recruits an army of thugs to get rid of Kakamucho for good.
 Hank returns to Kakamucho, and explains his plan to defeat Ika Chu's army.

 The townspeople then build a perfect paper copy of the town and themselves as a diversion.
 When the raiders attack the fake town and its population of dummies, which have been booby-trapped with dynamite, Hank ignites the bombs and the townspeople attack the thugs.
-The Shogun arrives, who questions the ruckus.
+The Shogun arrives who questions the ruckus.
 Ohga accidentally exposes Ika Chu's plan to him, causing Ika Chu to flee.
-Hank then chases Ika Chu to his palace, where he fights him on his giant jade toilet, which overflows and threatens to flood the town.
-Hank warns the Kakamucho townspeople of the incoming flood, and leads them in the digging of a channel to safely divert the water around the town.
+Hank then chases Ika Chu to his palace where he fights him on his giant jade toilet which overflows and threatens to flood the town.
+Hank warns the Kakamucho townspeople of the incoming flood and leads them in the digging of a channel to safely divert the water around the town.

 With Kakamucho saved, the impressed Shogun decides to appoint Jimbo as the new samurai, but he gives the position to Hank.
-Hank, however, feels that he is not entirely ready, so he ends up giving the position to Emiko, a kitten who also desires to be a samurai.
-Hank and Jimbo continue to train in their own time, with their relationship mended.
+Hank feels that he is not entirely ready, so he ends up giving the position to Emiko, a kitten who also desires to be a samurai.
+Hank and Jimbo continue to train in their own time with their relationship mended.

-In a post-credits scene, a now imprisoned Ika Chu consoles himself that at least he will not have to partake in a sequel.
+In a post-credits scene, two guards look into the prison cell of Ika Chu who states that at least he will not have to partake in a sequel.